julelang/manual/src/compiler/compiler-optimizations.md

 - Remove unreachable if-else chain cases such as having constant false expressions.
 Applied for if-else chains, and match-cases.
 - Remove unnecessary trailing cases that comes after constant true case.
 Applied for if-else chains, and match-cases.
 - Remove condition eval overhead of constant true cases.
 Applied for if-else chains, and match-cases.
+- Avoids using wrapper for strings if string compared with literal.
+- Converts string comparison with empty literal to `len(s) == 0` check.

 ---